Take Your Characters to Dinner

-Embark on a lively email journey through the elements of fiction in this 7-unit course.
+Embark on a lively email journey through the elements of fiction.
 Written assignments for each unit take beginning to advanced writers through character revelation, dialogue, plot, point of view, and setting, and then on to your first story or beginning of a novel.
 Text: Take Your Characters to Dinner by Laurel Yourke.
-Option 1 includes 7 basic units of instruction; Option 2 includes all 11 units of this course.
+Option 2 includes a more in-depth exploration.

 At a glance